dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

 - Collators (who produce blocks on the Subsocial chain)
 - Treasury
-- Participants in the eventual parachain crowndloan
+- Participants in parachain crowdloans

 We also considered whether the following actors within our ecosystem should be rewarded with native Subsocial tokens, but may put the emphasis on these actors creating their own tokens on